 Check out this comparison.

-On the left, 17hats shows what happens when design misses the mark with this example of one of the worst ads of 2019.
+On the left, 17hats shows what happens when design misses the mark.

 Despite using compelling copy, the ad fails to compel users to even click through because of its monochromatic appearance and generic stock image.